 What is Seitan?

-Seitan is a vegan meat-like food made primarily from vital wheat gluten (aka gluten flour).
+Seitan is a vegan meat-like food made primarily from vital wheat gluten (gluten flour).
 Sometimes seitan is referred to as “wheat meat” because its primary ingredient is gluten which is sourced from wheat.
 Other ingredients can provide various textures to the vegan meat, but seitan is primarily a baked piece of gluten.

-I’ve almost never made two batches of seitan the same; I flavour my seitan depending on my mood or what I’m planning to pair it with.
+I’ve almost never made two batches of seitan the same; I flavor my seitan depending on my mood or what I’m planning to pair it with.
 However, the recipe below is by far the best combination I’ve come up with to this point!

 The Many Textures of Seitan

 Vital wheat gluten aka gluten flour is a very interesting ingredient.
 The first time I made this recipe, I was amazed at the resulting texture of the seitan.

 My partner was extremely happy because he finally ate a vegan meat substitute that was chewy and more similar in texture to meat (compared to the mushier veggie patties he tried up to that point).

 The first time I made seitan, I exclusively used gluten flour without any beans or onions in the mix.
 This has a huge impact on the texture.
 Gluten alone without any beans or vegetables to break it up makes for very firm and chewy seitan.